cpjobling/eg-252-git-bootcamp/novice/git/01-backup.md

 #### Changing a File

 Now suppose Dracula adds more information to the file.
-(Again, we'll edit with `nano` and then `cat` the file to show its contents;
+(Again, we'll edit with `notepad` and then `cat` the file to show its contents;
 you may use a different editor, and don't need to `cat`.)

 ~~~
-$ nano mars.txt
+$ notepad mars.txt
 $ cat mars.txt
 ~~~
 {:class="in"}
 ~~~
-Cold and dry, but everything is my favorite color
+Cold and dry, but everything is my favourite colour
 The two moons may be a problem for Wolfman
 ~~~
 {:class="out"}